janusheide/bouillon/README.rst

             └── test_bouillon.py

-At some point it might be convininent to fork the reposiotry, make any changes you need and use that as your template reposiotry.
+At some point it might be convenient to fork the repository, make any changes you need and use that as your template repository.

 Ways of Inclusion